jefflovejapan/jefflovejapan.github.io/_posts/2020-1-31-learning-avfoundation.md

 - Reading code in the iBooks ePUB version is really bad, and pretty typical.
 I'd recommend a physical copy or PDF if possible.
 - I would love to have had a treatment of some higher-level ideas, like dealing with multiple timescales and performance considerations for custom video compositors.

 I'd definitely give it a thumbs up overall and would recommend it to people who want a broad overview of the framework.
-It goes pretty deep in parts (AVAssetReader/Writer, Core Animation tool, AVCaptureVideoDataOutput) and always leaves the reader with enough clues to continue digging on their own.
+It goes pretty deep in parts (`AVAssetWriter`, `AVVideoCompositionCoreAnimationTool`, `AVCaptureVideoDataOutput`) and always leaves the reader with enough clues to continue digging on their own.